Introduction

 Regional Protection Advantage: Botswana is a member of ARIPO (African Regional Intellectual Property Organization), allowing broader regional protection through a single application covering multiple member countries.

-Trademark Registration Procedure in Bostvania
+Trademark Registration Procedure in Bostwana

 Preliminary Search (Recommended)